ilaishimoni/sandbox/README.md

 ```

-Passing the instance to the tests as a fixture solves the issue
+Passing the instance to the tests as a fixture solves the issue - making sure a clean object is used.

 ```python
 @pytest.fixture